 Plexiglass vs Glass Soundproofing in Terms of STC Rating

 When it comes to soundproofing, you want a material that is both effective and durable.
 No one wants to re-soundproof a room over and over again.
+However, in a place where the window will not be subject to likely breakage, this really isn’t an issue.
+Both glass and plexiglass are very durable, unless something hard hits them.

-Can a Plexiglass Block Sound?
+Can Plexiglass Block Sound?

 Although plexiglass has a lower STC rating than glass, it can still block sound.
 Because it is cheaper, you can still achieve your desired soundproofing result by implementing layers of installation.